marcelalozano27-ship-it/machine-learning-2026-spring/README.md

 - The Overall Quality and Above Ground Living Area features seemed to be the strongest predictors of house price
 - Several numerical variables had right skewed distributions and extreme outliers
 - For categorical features there was high concentration in a small number of categories
-- Certain features showed strong multicolinearity and were addressed accordingly
+- Certain features showed strong multicollinearity and were addressed accordingly

 ## Data Source
 The dataset used in this analysis was provided by the course instructor on the following GitHub repository: